tim-one/tim-one.github.io/psf/drift.md

 Drift is incremental, and not always monotonic.
 And sometimes it's "secret", not visible to the public.

-Followig are some examples.
-It wiil probably grow over time.
+Followimg are some examples.
+It will probably grow over time.

 #### Early but telling drift